 Types of Parthenocarpy

-- Stimulative parthenocarpy – This generally takes place without the process of fertilization.
-This condition occurs when the ovipositor of a wasp is inserted into the ovary of a flower.
-This can also be achieved by flowing air or growth regulators into the unisexual flowers that are present inside the syconium.
+Stimulative parthenocarpy generally takes place without the process of fertilization.
+This condition occurs when the ovipositor of a wasp is inserted into the ovary of a flower and can also be achieved by flowing air or plant growth regulators into the unisexual flowers that are present inside the syconium.

 Benefits of Parthenocarpy